What To Do if Your Baby Poops While Sleeping

 Pediatric Gastroenterologist and Aerodigestive Specialist

-If you're a parent of a newborn baby, your day is likely full of lots of feedings and even more dirty diapers!
-Your little baby has a tiny stomach and is growing quickly and needs to be fed often – around every 2-3 hours.
-With so much breast milk or formula consumed, they likely are going potty quite a bit!
+If you're a parent of a newborn, your baby's day is going to be full of lots of sleeping and feedings – and dirty diapers!
+Your baby has a tiny stomach and is growing quickly, so needs to be fed around-the-clock, day and night.
+With so much breast milk or formula consumed, they likely are going potty quite a bit.
+And that includes when they are asleep.

-Read on for what to do if your baby poops when sleeping, and when you can expect them to stop pooping during nap times or bedtimes.
+Read on for what to do if your baby poops when sleeping and when you can expect them to stop pooping during nap times or or at night.

 {{table_of_contents}}